 Main Uses and Adoption of Bitcoin

 Bitcoin initially gained popularity as a decentralized digital currency designed for peer-to-peer transactions.
-However, its use cases have evolved, and it is increasingly recognized as a store of value or "digital gold."
+However, its use cases have evolved, and it is increasingly recognized as a store of value or digital gold.

 Investors, institutions, and even countries are integrating Bitcoin into their portfolios as a hedge against inflation and economic uncertainties.
 Its adoption as a global reserve currency continues to grow, with increasing acceptance in mainstream finance and commerce.